“God ordered that the English should cease to be a people”

 The Normans (Normanni or “Northmen”) were the conquerors of Western France around AD 911.
 As reward for their conquests, these Vikings were granted the region near the mouth of the Seine in Western France, now known as Normandy.
 The first Viking ruler of Normandy was Rollo, a formidable warrior against Charles “The Simple,” King of the Francs.
 The seed of Rollo continued to rule the Norman region for many years to come.

 The fourth descendent of Rollo was Robert Duke of Normandy (a.k.a.
 Robert “the Devil”), cousin of Edward the Confessor.
 One morning Robert was out riding when he spotted a woman named Arlette or “Herleva” washing her linen in a stream, perhaps near the castle in Falais.
 Despite being already married, Robert was instantly inflamed with the heat of passion like David when he first saw Bathsheba, and Robert carried Herleva back to his castle to live with him for the rest of his days.
-In 1027 she born him a son: William “The Bastard” as he came to be known -a taunt William came to resent throughout his life.
+In 1027 she born him a son: William “The Bastard” -a taunt William resented throughout his life.

 Robert Duke of Normandy died when young William was only seven or eight years old in 1035, and for years thereafter William’s caretakers struggled to preserve his birthright (many of William’s guardians were attacked and tortured).
 Nevertheless, as William grew he became the rightful Duke of Normandy.
 His court closely watched the actions unfolding across the Channel in Anglo-Saxon England, particularly the party of Godwin and his son Harold.
 In a remarkable twist of fate, Harold’s life was brought into the hands of William of Normandy in 1064.
 Harold’s ship met inclement weather along the coastline and was wrecked.
 Harold was held ransom by the Count of Ponthieu, but William Duke of Normandy intervened and aggressively lobbied for Harold’s release, leading to a friendship between Harold and William.
 Together, they both swore an oath that William might one day become King of England, following from Edward The Confessor’s promise to bequeath the crown to William.

-In January 1066, the elder King Edward The Confessor lay on his deathbed, a weak but celebrated king, and he supposedly muttered a dying wish that Harold “Godwinson” be crowned king shortly before Edward gave up the ghost.
+In January 1066, the elder King Edward The Confessor lay on his deathbed, a weak but celebrated king, and he supposedly muttered a dying wish that Harold “Godwinson” be crowned king instead of William of Normandy.
 Thus, upon the death of Edward the Confessor news spread rapidly and the parties of Harold marshaled themselves in the Whitan (or the roughly formed “council” of aristocrats at the time), as well as forces in London, the Midlands, and the south.
 Harold was crowned king at Westminster Abbey in 1066 despite his earlier promise to William of Normandy.
 As Winston Churchill notes: “this event opened the gates of war” (65).
-The medieval French Chronicler William of Poitiers also notes that the mood of the Normans and the Franks regarding the new King Harold was that Harold was an “insane” Englishman who greedily perjured himself when he took the throne of England amidst a band of rebels and confederates.
+The medieval French Chronicler William of Poitiers also notes that the mood of the Normans and the Franks was that Harold was an “insane” Englishman who greedily perjured himself when he took the throne of England amidst a band of rebels and confederates.

 Almost immediately an invasion consisting of Harold’s resentful half-brother Tostig as well as the Danes from Scandinavia (the descendants of Canute) launched an invasion up the Humber River.
-Harold roused the countryside and he quickly marched up the old Roman Road to York where he resoundingly defeated the invading forces at The Battle of Stamford Bridge.
-Never again would Scandinavia seriously threaten the English crown.
+Harold roused the countryside and he quickly marched up the old Roman Road to York where he resoundingly defeated the invading forces at The Battle of Stamford Bridge in 1066.
+Never again would Scandinavia threaten the English crown.
 However, despite the importance of this battle, it is greatly overshadowed by events unfolding in the south.

 William of Normandy’s carefully plotted invasion began at Pevensey -he brought with him forces from many Norman barons, as well as Brittany, along with mercenaries from Flanders, Italy, and Spain, all who came with promises of land and rewards for conquering England.
 When all was said and done, in the summer of 1066 a massive fleet of seven-thousand men set sail from the mouth of the Somme to win glory for the most renowned Duke of feudal Europe.
 As the story goes, William landed unopposed in England.
 Upon stepping out of his boat he fell to the ground and, clutching fistfuls of sand, he promptly shouted: “You see, I have taken England with both my hands.”